CityDance

-CityDance Ensemble was founded in 1996 and was a contemporary repertory dance company based in Washington, D.C. and North Bethesda, Maryland.
-The company was disbanded in 2011 and the founder and Artistic Director, Paul Emerson departed.
-CityDance Ensemble, now is composed of three other divisions: an outreach education arm that teaches and performs to over 25,000 students annually, the CityDance Center at Strathmore in North Bethesda, Maryland, and OnStage, a program that brings companies to the region's performance venues and supports emerging artists to create and present original work.
+CityDance is a non-profit organization based in Maryland and Washington, D.C.
+The organization, founded in 1996, has three divisions: CityDance Conservatory, which focuses on pre/professional dance training; CityDance Studios, which brings companies to the region's performance venues and supports emerging artists to create and present original works, and CityDance Presents, their outreach education arm.
+It formerly also had a dance company, CityDance Ensemble, which disbanded in 2011.
 CityDance is directed by Executive Director Alexandra Nowakowski.
 The organization's studio education division and Conservatory program is led by Lorraine Audeoud Spiegler.